 “The perpetual cycle is why I am here.
 To stop the cycle, and it’s a small step to stopping a larger problem,” she said.

-Funding for The Northern View Cannery Road Race
+The Northern View Cannery Road Race

 Permanent residents voting rights and other UBCM news

-The District of Port Edward became the third municipality in the northwest region support voting rights for permanent residents after Prince Rupert and Kitimat.
+The District of Port Edward became the third municipality in the northwest region to support voting rights for permanent residents after Prince Rupert and Kitimat.